Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 No. I only bundled it for convenience, its source code has not been modified.

+### What is the difference between this and Retribution or the PSX TC?

+A lot of the internals are different and work much closer to the original games.
+Instead of being an approximation based on what the author felt right, a lot has been adapted from reverse engineered source code into ZScript.

+Save for a few exceptions, the maps are the same as in Retribution and the PSX TC, but have been modified to better match the originals, for example correcting sector colors and light specials.
+Things such as editor numbers and unique textures have been carried over, so custom maps designed for them should also be compatible.
+The reason why Retribution maps were used instead of making new conversions from scratch is that the they contain small quality of life improvements that are almost unanimously preferred.

 ### How can I make the game look more like the original versions?

 Go to the `Features` menu, and change the preset to `Faithful`.
 Play the Lite version of the game (or remove all addon pk3s) so that upscales, extra music and other optional stuff doesn't get loaded.
 Manually add AspectRatio.pk3 to the load order if you are playing PSX DOOM or 3PointFilter.pk3 if you are playing DOOM 64.